chelaxian/TG_Voice-Video_MSG/README.md

     # BotFather token (provide if you need public bot)
     botfather_token = 'YOUR_BOTFATHER_TOKEN'

-    # Add random waveform to audio files (enable / disable using telethon and numpy)
+    # Add random waveform to audio files (enable / disable using telethon and numpy) (not used in bot.py)
     add_random_waveform = True
     #add_random_waveform = False